alex-tee/ztoolkit/README.md

 ZToolkit (Ztk) is a GUI toolkit for LV2 plugins heavily inspired by GTK.

-ZToolkit handles events and low level drawing on behalf of the user and provides a high-level API for managing the UI and custom widgets.
+It handles events and low level drawing on behalf of the user and provides a high-level API for managing the UI and custom widgets.